Die cut stickers are by far the most popular sticker option. If you are researching custom stickers, you are bound to stumble over the term.

 The benefit of going custom is that you can choose your perfect size.
 This will, of course, depend on the way you intend to use your stickers.

 However, we have observed a go-to size range that works for many purposes over the years.
-We have even made a video on the perfect stickers sizes.
+We have even created an article all about finding the right size for your stickers and labels.

 But for now, here are some recommended sizes for our most popular applications:

-If you would like to get some die-cut stickers to see precisely what all the hype is about, n head over to the custom die cut stickers page to get your own custom-shaped stickers.
-Or you can try out Graphic to create your own design.
+If you would like to get some die-cut stickers to see precisely what all the hype is about, how easily they peel and the cutting quality in detail, for $9 you can get 10 die cut sticker samples with your design printed on.

 If you have any questions or want to tell us about how you use die cut stickers, please get in touch with us.